- Spay Day 2020

 1801 Main St. South

-A: We are wrapping up one of the largest orphan kitten years on record.
-Over 30 abandoned kittens have passed through our doors this spring/summer alone.
+A: Last year we held our first ever cat only spay day and saw a significant decrease in orphaned and abandoned kittens this past spring/summer.
+We want to keep up this momentum!
 This is one of the ways we are trying to help the community reduce the number of unwanted cats and kittens in the Parkland.

 A: We understand that some animal lovers cannot always afford the cost of veterinary care.
 We also know that some people don’t see the value in spaying/neutering their farm cats.
 We’re hoping by significantly reducing the surgery cost, we’ll be able to entice some of these clients to fix these hard-working hunters.